 Overview

-Compared with other jurisdictions in Canada and around the world, Ontario has established an impressively comprehensive and robust legal and policy framework aimed at achieving an inclusive and fully accessible province, and to defeat ableism.
+Compared with other jurisdictions in Canada and internationally, Ontario has established a comprehensive legal and policy framework aimed at achieving an inclusive and fully accessible province and addressing ableism.

-“Ableism” refers to attitudes in society that devalue and limit the potential of persons with disabilities.
-Ableism may be defined as a belief system, analogous to racism, sexism or ageism that sees persons with disabilities as being less worthy of respect and consideration, less able to contribute and participate, or of less inherent value than others.
-Ableism may be conscious or unconscious, and may be embedded in institutions, systems or the broader culture of a society.
-It can limit the opportunities of persons with disabilities and reduce their inclusion in the life of their communities.
+Ableism refers to attitudes in society that devalue and limit the potential of persons with disabilities.
+It may be conscious or unconscious and can be embedded in institutions, systems, or the broader culture.
+Ableism sees persons with disabilities as less worthy of respect and consideration, less able to contribute, or of less inherent value than others.
+It can limit opportunities and reduce inclusion in community life.

-Since 2012, the Canadian population age 15+ with disabilities has grown from 3.8 million to 6.2 million.
-The disability ratio also climbed, from 14 per cent in 2012 to 22.3 per cent in 2017 and 27 per cent in 2022.
-The economic impact is substantial with 22.3 per cent of Canada’s 15.2 million households containing at least one member living with a disability.
-The consumer spending of those households exceeds $200 billion.
+Since 2012, the Canadian population aged 15 and over with disabilities has grown from 3.8 million to 6.2 million.
+The disability ratio has also increased, from 14 per cent in 2012 to 27 per cent in 2022.
+Economically, 22.3 per cent of Canada’s 15.2 million households include at least one member living with a disability, with household consumer spending exceeding $200 billion.

-This means there are approximately 10,000 people, or more, in Georgina currently living with one or more disabilities.
-As the population ages, the full impacts of the COVID-19 pandemic are realized and economic challenges cause additional mental health challenges in the community, it is expected that the percentage of people with disabilities will continue to increase significantly to and beyond 2025.
+In Georgina, this translates to approximately 10,000 people living with one or more disabilities.
+As the population ages, the ongoing impacts of the COVID-19 pandemic are realized, and economic pressures contribute to additional mental health challenges, the percentage of residents with disabilities is expected to continue increasing through 2025 and beyond.

-Notwithstanding Ontario’s significant leadership achievements in creating an inclusive and accessible society.
-People with disabilities continue to experience difficulties accessing employment, housing and various services throughout Ontario.
-Statistics Canada reports that Ontarians with disabilities continue to have lower educational achievement levels, a higher unemployment rate, are more likely to have low-income status, and are less likely to live in adequate, affordable housing than people without disabilities.
-“Disability” continues to be the most frequently cited ground of discrimination under the Ontario Human Rights Code (Code) in human rights claims made to the Human Rights Tribunal of Ontario (HRTO).
+Despite Ontario’s leadership in accessibility and inclusion, people with disabilities continue to face barriers to employment, housing, and various services.
+Statistics Canada reports that Ontarians with disabilities have lower educational attainment, higher unemployment, are more likely to have low income, and are less likely to live in adequate, affordable housing compared with those without disabilities.
+Disability is also the most frequently cited ground of discrimination under the Ontario Human Rights Code in claims brought to the Human Rights Tribunal of Ontario.

-The Town is currently engaged in the renewal of its Multi-Year Accessibility Plan in consultation with residents living with disabilities, other accessibility stakeholders and the GAAC.
-Pervasive change as a consequence of the COVID-19 pandemic, economic challenges and anticipated municipal growth, are themes that set the stage for Georgina’s accessibility planning to 2027.
+The Town of Georgina has completed the Multi-Year Accessibility Plan for 2018–2022 and is now implementing the Five-Year Accessibility Plan 2025–2029.
+The plan was developed in consultation with residents living with disabilities, other accessibility stakeholders, and the GAAC.
+Themes such as the ongoing effects of the COVID-19 pandemic, economic challenges, and anticipated municipal growth set the stage for accessibility planning in Georgina over the next five years.

 The Georgina Five-year Accessibility Plan for 2018-2022

-The Georgina Five-year Accessibility Plan for 2018-2022 has been successfully completed.
-On an ongoing basis, the GAAC has monitored progress with respect to the plan for 2018-2022 and each spring, the GAAC presented year-end reports and work plans to Council informing them of the committee’s objective assessment of progress on accessibility as well as to keep Council continuously posted on emergent accessibility issues and priorities.
+The Georgina Five-Year Accessibility Plan for 2018–2022 was successfully completed.
+During its implementation, GAAC monitored progress and, each spring, presented year-end reports and work plans to Council.
+These reports provided an objective assessment of accessibility initiatives and kept Council informed of emerging accessibility issues and priorities.

 Briefing note to Georgina Accessibility Advisory Committee- February 2024